 When buying a property, especially a vacant site, a very important question to consider is 'can I build a dwelling house on the land?'
 A dwelling entitlement refers to the potential for Council to approve a dwelling on a certain property.
 You can apply for a dwelling entitlement search from Council.

-If you are a prospective purchaser, this page will provide you with the opportunity to make some initial enquiries about the property you're interested in.
-Information such as zoning, height of building restrictions, applicable Development Control Plans (DCPs) and the types of development that can be undertaken on a property, is available by using the tools provided on this page.
+If you are a prospective purchaser, this page will provide you with the opportunity to make some initial enquiries about the property you're interested in such as zoning, height of building restrictions and applicable Development Control Plans.

 Recent amendments to the Swimming Pools Act 1992 requires that all councils implement a swimming pool barrier inspection program designed with the aim of ensuring that swimming pools are protected by a child-proof barrier designed to meet Australian Standard requirements.
 You can apply for a Certificate of Compliance for your pool.